Critics Share Clip Of Donald Trump Mocking Hillary Clinton For Having Pneumonia After His COVID-19 Diagnosis

-A video showing Donald Trump mocking Hillary Clinton after she had fallen ill with pneumonia during the 2016 campaign has gone viral after the president announced that he has tested positive for coronavirus — with Trump’s attack taking place exactly four years to the day before his positive test.
+A video showing Donald Trump mocking Hillary Clinton after she fell ill with pneumonia during the 2016 campaign has gone viral after the president announced that he has tested positive for coronavirus.
+Trump’s attack took place exactly four years, to the day, before his positive test.

-Trump took to Twitter in the early morning hours on Friday to announce that both he and First Lady Melania Trump had contracted the virus.
-This led to an outpouring of best wishes from political figures within the United States and more from world leaders, but also some sharp criticism among those who believe that he put those around him at risk by failing to adopt proper precautionary measures like wearing a mask and requiring social distancing at his crowded rallies.
-There was even some gloating from his opponents, which led to a sharp pushback from Republican figures and other defenders of the president.
+Trump took to Twitter in the early morning hours on Friday to announce that both he and first lady Melania Trump had contracted the virus.
+This led to an outpouring of best wishes from political figures within the United States and more from world leaders.
+However, the announcement also spurred some sharp criticism among those who believe that he put those around him at risk by failing to adopt proper precautionary measures like wearing a mask and requiring social distancing at his crowded rallies.

+There was even some gloating from his opponents, which led to sharp pushback from Republican public figures and other defenders of the president.

-But many pointed out that Trump himself was guilty of gloating about a health setback for a political opponent.
-When Clinton contracted pneumonia late in the 2016 campaign and was seen having difficulty standing at a public event, he mocked her swaying and labored walking and implied that her sickness showed she was too weak to be a great leader.
+But many pointed out that Trump himself was guilty of gloating about a political opponent’s health setback.
+When Clinton contracted pneumonia late in the 2016 campaign and was seen having difficulty standing at a public event, he mocked her swaying and labored movement.
+He also implied that her sickness showed she was too weak to be a great leader.

 Four years ago, today: Donald Trump was mocking Hillary Clinton for contracting an illness – pneumonia – and implying that it showed she was weak. https://t.co/wywh62CntI